Skip to main content

 Can I grow my own marijuana?

 YES – as of December 7, 2023, adult users are allowed to grow six plants per individual, with a limit of 12 plants total per residence where two or more adult-use consumers reside at one time.
+Senate Bill 56 maintains this provision but prohibits home cultivation at type A or B childcare centers, halfway houses, community residential centers or other similar facilities licensed by the Division of Parole and Community Services (Sec.
+3796.04.
+(A) (1) (d)).

-The vast majority of states (17 of 23) that have legalized adult use allow their residents to grow a limited number of plants for personal use, ranging between two (Montana) and 12 plants (Michigan).
+The vast majority of other states that have legalized adult use allow their residents to grow a limited number of plants for personal use, ranging between two (Montana) and 12 plants (Michigan).
 In our previous research, we heard from regulators who stressed that effectively managing home grow is necessary for public safety and for minimizing diversion to the illicit market.
 Regulators suggested two strategies to limit the potential negative effects of home grow provisions: giving law enforcement agencies clear and enforceable directions and keeping the allowed number of plants relatively low while also incorporating residency limits (limiting the number of plants that can be grown in a residence regardless of how many adults reside there).

 Pros:

-• Enables patients to grow their own supply to minimize their expenses
+• Enables patients to grow their own supply to minimize their expenses.

-• Consumers can grow specific strains that might otherwise be hard to find in dispensaries
+• Consumers can grow specific strains that might otherwise be hard to find in dispensaries.

-• Potentially creates downward pressure on pricing in the market
+• Potentially creates downward pressure on pricing in the market.

 Cons:

-• Home cultivation makes enforcement to prevent illegal grows in residential settings more difficult and can create uncertainty among law enforcement as well as the public
+• Home cultivation makes enforcement to prevent illegal grows in residential settings more difficult and can create uncertainty among law enforcement as well as the public.

-• Plants cultivated at home are not tested for harmful pollutants
+• Plants cultivated at home are not tested for harmful pollutants.

-• Access to marijuana by underage persons may be harder to prevent
+• Access to marijuana by underage persons may be harder to prevent.

 How much marijuana can I possess?